Killerpies/DevSetup/README.md

 - Password: vagrant

 If everything was successful.
-Your fileformat should look like this
+Your fileformat should look like this.
+Ideally when doing dev work inside the VM.
+You will use `/home/vagrant/projects`.
+That folder is shared with your host machine under `DevSetup_vagrant_projects`
 ```
 DevSetup_vagrant_projects/
 DevSetup/